-Export one or more scans.
-Select the Export scans... command.
-Doing so will save all frames to folders with names that match the corresponding scan names.
-An exception is the SCAN format; in this case, Artec Studio not only stores the frame-by-frame scan structure, but it does so in a single file.

-Export a single surface.
-The best approach here is to select the Export meshes... command.
-If you marked several scans, models or frames using the • button, Artec Studio will suggest merging them.
+Export one or File \rightarrow Export Doing so will save all frames to folders with names more scans ightarrow Scans that match the corresponding scan names.
+An ex- ception is the SCAN format; in this case, Artec Stu- dio not only stores the frame-by-frame scan struc- ture, but it does so in a single file.
+Export a single File $ o$ Export It works for models.
+If you, however, marked several surface ightarrow Meshes scans, models or frames using the 👁 button, Artec Studio will suggest merging them.
+Export Ray File $ o$ Export It works for point-cloud scans from Ray. scans ightarrow Point clouds

-7.4.1 Exporting Scans
+8.5.1 Exporting Scans